-The dataset was made available by Backus, Blake, Larsen and Tadelis (57) and contains information about more than 28 million negotiations between buyers and sellers on eBay's Best Offer marketplace platform.
-Sellers first determine a list price for their product (i.e., the seller's first offer), and buyers initiate the negotiation with a counteroffer (i.e., the buyer's first offer; 58, 59).
-The original dataset contains information about 98,307,281 unique products across 34 categories (e.g., "art", "jewelry

-& watches", "computers & electronics"), including list price, reference price, product condition, delivery times, and product category.
-The data provide fine-grained information about 28,203,943 unique negotiations between one seller and one buyer for a specific product (e.g., offer values per round, agreement versus impasse, final price paid if agreement was reached; see 57).
-Distributive, single-issue negotiations over price are common for consumers (60) and businesses (61).
+Dataset.
+The dataset was made available by Backus, Blake, Larsen, and Tadelis (56) and contains information about more than 28 million negotiations between buyers and sellers on eBay's Best Offer marketplace platform.
+Sellers first determine a list price for their product (i.e., the seller's first offer), and buyers initiate the negotiation with a counteroffer [i.e., the buyer's first offer; (57, 58)].
+The original dataset contains information about 98,307,281 unique products across 34 categories (e.g., "art," "jewelry & watches," "computers & electronics"), including list price, reference price, product condition, delivery times, and product category.
+The data provide fine-grained information about 28,203,943 unique negotiations between one seller and one buyer for a specific product [e.g., offer values per round, agreement versus impasse, final price paid if agreement was reached; (56)].
+Distributive, single-issue negotiations over price are common for consumers (59) and businesses (60).

-Dataset Preparation
+Dataset Preparation.
 The original data consisted of two files: one containing information about the products offered and one containing information about each negotiation (combined file size: 18 gigabytes).
 We merged both files into a MySQL database and restructured the merged dataset so that each of the 28,203,943 rows represented one unique negotiation with 32 variables, including product-specific and situation-specific information (e.g., list prices and offers, agreement or impasse, final price, etc.).
 We analyzed the data with Python, using traditional and advanced machine learning algorithms.
-To help other scholars pursue similar research questions, we share extensive documentation, instructions, and code on how to analyze these data using Python and machine-learning algorithms (https://osf.io/k3zax/?view_only=cd4d4198b58d43b7974e78b6dd0a98cb).
+To help other scholars pursue similar research questions, we share extensive documentation, instructions, and code on how to analyze these data using Python and machine learning algorithms (https://osf.io/k3zax/).

-We conducted robustness checks (similar to those employed by Backus, Blake, Larsen and Tadelis; 57) to eliminate errors and invalid offers.
+We conducted robustness checks [similar to those employed by Backus, Blake, Larsen, and Tadelis; (56)] to eliminate errors and invalid offers.
 We applied six rules sequentially.
 For instance, we excluded negotiations in which the buyer's offer was higher than the seller's list price (n = 952,910; 3.38% of all negotiations).
-As eBay only allows for three rounds, we excluded the 0.03% (n = 8,803) of negotiations consisting of \geq 4 rounds, which were likely included due to a technical glitch.
-In line with Backus et al. (54), we also excluded negotiations with high list prices due to presumably poor data quality (e.g., a \$45 offer to a \$68,000 list price was accepted).
+As eBay only allows for three rounds, we excluded the 0.03% (n = 8,803) of negotiations consisting of ≥4 rounds, which were likely included due to a technical glitch.
+In line with (56), we also excluded negotiations with high list prices due to presumably poor data quality (e.g., a \$45 offer to a \$68,000 list price was accepted).
 Our \$2,500 threshold was more conservative than Backus et al.'s \$1,000 cutoff.
 Importantly, all of the reported findings on the linear anchoring effect, the nonlinear impasse function, the local impasse optima, and the opening-offer buyer bias also emerged when negotiations with list prices >\$2,500 were also included.
-In total, 6.2% of all negotiations were excluded (see Table

-S2 in SOM for details).
+In total, 6.2% of all negotiations were excluded (see SI Appendix, Table S2 for details).
 The final dataset contained 26,454,176 unique negotiations over 18,751,993 unique products across 34 product categories.